Baseball Coaching Staff

 Coach thanking supporters, staff, and team following 2011 title leading to #8 in nation ranking. photo by Jeff Hinds Photography

 Yoshino earned his master’s degree from Pacific Lutheran University in exercise science/athletic administration.
 He graduated with honors and a 3.9 G.P.A.
-In 1993, he obtained his bachelor’s degree in exercise & sport science from Western Washington University.
+In 1993, he obtained his bachelor’s degree in exercise and sport science from Western Washington University.
 He was selected by the faculty at Western as the Outstanding Graduating Senior and Physical Education Major of the Year for graduating with a 4.0 G.P.A.
 Yoshino also served an internship at the Philadelphia Phillies spring training site in Clearwater, FL.
 Yoshino earned the Certified Strength and Conditioning Specialist title, which is recognized by university athletic and professional sport organizations as the credential to work with elite athletes at either level.
 His academic credentials in the athletic performance field coupled with playing experience provide Bellevue players a reputable and trustworthy coaching foundation for incoming recruits.

-Yoshino’s academic and professional credentials in the health & fitness field have given him the opportunity to also work at the college as a full-time tenured faculty member in physical education and health.
+Yoshino’s academic and professional credentials in the health and fitness field have given him the opportunity to also work at the college as a full-time tenured faculty member in physical education and health.
 He is also the former chair of the NWAC Executive Board.
 Given his experience in the NWAC administration end, Yoshino is also a consultant for the BC student-athletes on athletic-academic transferability for those moving on to the NCAA or NAIA levels.
-He is a recipient of the Dutch Triebwasser Award, given annually to the conference’s top administrator.
-He is the only person in the NWAC to win the conference’s top honor as a student-athlete (1989), coach (2007, 2009, 2011), and administrator (2013).
+He was the recipient of the Dutch Triebwasser Award, given annually to the conference’s top administrator, and is the only person in the NWAC to win the conference’s top honor as a student-athlete (1989), coach (2007, 2009, 2011), and administrator (2013).
 His long tenure at BC coupled with his contributions earned him a spot on Bellevue’s “Exceptional 50”: a list of the 50 most influential people in campus history that was created during the college’s 50-year anniversary in 2017.
 Although mostly known for his hard work on the baseball diamond, Yoshino is just as proud of his efforts ‘in the classroom’ – as a student, instructor, and administrator.
 To Yoshino, these accolades are the true reflection of his efforts at serving as a positive role model for the players at Bellevue.
 Recruits, their parents, four-year coaches, and professional scouts have frequently tabbed his varied contributions as the recipe for success, and perhaps the most reliable and stable force in a predominantly volatile coaching culture in the NWAC.
-His promotion of sportsmanship while still demonstrating success in a competitive college athletic environment has been recognized by his peers.
-His commitment towards enhancing the image of Pacific Northwest baseball is also evidenced by his previous roles on the Baseball Committee and NWAC representative for the Pacific Association Division (all California, Oregon, and Washington 2-year colleges) of the American Baseball Coaches’ Association.
-Yoshino and his wife Lisa have two children Quinn (14) and Molly (12).
+His commitment towards enhancing the image of Pacific Northwest baseball is also evidenced by his previous roles on the Baseball Committee and is the NWAC representative for the Pacific Association Division (all California, Oregon, and Washington two-year colleges) of the American Baseball Coaches’ Association.
+Yoshino and his wife Lisa have two children Quinn (16) and Molly (14).

 Jordyn Perry

 Jordyn was an all-Seamount League pitcher/first baseman at Lindbergh HS in 2009, playing for the legendary longtime coach, Benny Benavides.
 He then went on to earn a B.A. in History, graduating in four years, from the University of Washington.
 He immediately got into coaching at his alma mater, coaching baseball at Lindbergh in 2016.
-He had stints at Auburn Mountainview coaching under Glenn Walker sandwiched around his year at Lindbergh, helping the Lions in 2015 and 2017.
+He had stints at Auburn Mountainview HS coaching under Glenn Walker sandwiched around his year at Lindbergh, helping the Lions in 2015 and 2017.
 He then accepted a teaching and coaching position at Garfield HS in 2018.

-Last Updated April 19, 2023
+Last Updated December 29, 2023